 If my PAL is expired do I have to take the course again?

 THE SHORT ANSWER IS NO!.
-DO NOT BE FOOLED BY SHADY INSTRUCTOR CASH GRABS.
-Many times we get questions from persons who at some point in time had taken the Canadian firearms safety course (post 1995) or the Canadian restricted firearms safety course.
+Many times we get questions from persons who at some point in time had taken the Canadian firearms safety course (post-1995) or the Canadian restricted firearms safety course.
 Many times people tell us they took the training in another town or province however the training and documents are federal and still stand as valid regardless of which province offered the training.
 Let's take a closer look at the matter and clear up a few basic points and provide some application and renewal information.
-Note: A non expired PAL can be renewed online.
-Visit www.rcmp.gc.ca/cfp for more information.
+Note: A non-expired PAL can be renewed online.
+Visit https://www.rcmp-grc.gc.ca/en/firearms for more information.

 Question 1.
 My PAL/RPAL has expired, do I have to take the course again?.

 Answer 1.
 No!!!.
-Once you have been issued a PAL/RPAL your information is in the federal database and remains there after your licence expires.
+Once you have been issued a PAL/RPAL your information is in the federal database and remains thereafter your license expires.
 You simply use form RCMP 5592.
-Some people / INSTRUCTORS will tell you that you have to take the course again!.
+We have heard from many people saying they just thought that if their PAL has expired that they have to take the course again!.
 THIS IS ABSOLUTELY FALSE.
-DO NOT LET "ANYONE" TELL YOU DIFFERENT.
-That's nothing short of a scam!.

-NOTE: Cut & paste this information your web browser, http://www.rcmp-grc.gc.ca/cfp-pcaf/form-formulaire/pdfs/5592-eng.pdf to take the shortcut and find the form on the web and get right to the required forms.
+NOTE: Cut & paste this information into your web browser, https://firingline.ca/sites/default/files/rcmp-form-5592.pdf to take the shortcut and find the form on the web and get right to the required forms.

 If you have your Canadian Firearms Safety Course Report, provide a photocopy of this document with your application.
 If you do not have it?. that's ok.
-You can ask your instructor... if you can find them that is?.
-If you are a past firingline student?,it's real easy.
+You can ask your original instructor.
+If you are a past firingline student?, it's real easy.
 Just send us a message and we will be able to produce a copy for you, free of charge to assist you.

 3. Question. it's been so long?, perhaps I should just take the course again to refresh my knowledge?.

-3. Answer: Although it is not required for a person to do so, We have had many persons sit through one of our courses as an information session and we are always happy to have anyone who completed the course at some point in the past to take a brush up.
-If you have an old / expired PAL or a copy of an old course report we would be happy to have you sit in on a course with us (FREE OF CHARGE) and take part like the others in the class.
-We are safety orientated and proactive with everyone's firearms safety and firingline sets the safety & training standards for the rest to try and follow.
+3. Answer: Although it is not required for a person to do so, We have had many persons sit through one of our courses as an information session and we are always happy to have anyone who completed the course at some point in the past to take a brush-up.
+If you have an old/expired PAL or a copy of an old course report we would be happy to have you sit in on a course with us (FREE OF CHARGE) and take part like the others in the class.
+We are safety orientated and proactive with everyone's firearms safety and firingline and we will do whatever we can to assist our clients and students.

 4. My PAL will soon expire, When should I send in my renewal application?.